-Our HP Victus uses an Intel Wi-Fi 6 AX201 wireless adapter, but some models use a Realtek Wi-Fi 6 RTL8852AE-VT.
+HP uses two different wireless adapters for the HP Victus.
+Some models use an Intel Wi-Fi 6 AX201, while others use a Realtek Wi-Fi 6 RTL8852AE-VT.

 For gaming, the Core i5s are powerful enough to provide a smooth experience as most games are GPU-limited, meaning they will push the GPU to its maximum capacity while the CPU sits around 40-60% utilization.
 If you play lots of open-world or RTS games, which are typically more CPU-intensive, it's worth upgrading to the Core i7 as its higher core count, faster clock speeds, and larger cache memory will provide better performance.
 The Core i7 is also a good option if you plan on streaming or running heavily multi-threaded applications like video editing software.
 As for choosing between the two Core i5s, the i5-11400H is only marginally faster than the i5-11260H, not enough to make much difference.